OuinOuin74/linux-clockwork-arch/README.md

 - **Target**: [Arch Linux ARM](https://archlinuxarm.org/platforms/armv8/broadcom/raspberry-pi-4)
 - **Platform**: Raspberry Pi CM4 inside the uConsole

+## Features

+- Based on the Raspberry Pi kernel branch 6.16.y
+- Includes ClockworkPi-specific patches and drivers
+- Device tree overlays adapted for the uConsole hardware
+- Automatic **speaker cutoff when headphones are plugged in**
+- Ability to **specify battery design capacity (µAh) and nominal voltage (µV)** in `config.txt`
+  - Example: `dtoverlay=clockworkpi-uconsole,batt_uah=7000000,vnom_uv=3700000`
+- Ability to **overclock the SD card to 100 MHz** via overlay
+  - Example: `dtparam=sd_overclock=100`
+- Packaged as a standard Arch Linux ARM PKGBUILD for easy build & install

 ## Differences from the Raspberry Pi kernel

 Compared to the vanilla Raspberry Pi 6.16 kernel, this custom build includes: